jillesvangurp/inbot-utils/README.md

 Look at the source code and unit tests for detailed overview.
 Most of the utilities are straightforward to use and don't require much in terms of dependencies.

 Currently these classes are included:
+- JwtTokenCreationService helper around the auth0 JWT implementation for creating JWT tokens in a somewhat opinionated way.
+- JwtVerificationService helper to verify JWT tokens (also uses the auth0 implementation)
+- KeyPairUtils helper to make parsing and serializing elliptic curve key pairs needed for JWT a bit less tedious
 - PasswordHash: we grabbed this implementation from http://crackstation.net/hashing-security.htm and preserved the license info (also MIT).
 This class implements a secure way of hashing passwords with randomized salt.
 Don't reinvent this wheel please.
 Big thanks to Taylor Hornby and his friends at crackstation.net.
 - AESUtils: encrypt/decrypt blobs using AES with a randomized salt and specified key.
 This makes encryption easy, safe (AES cipher in CBC mode with PKCS7, 256 bit key), and free of boilerplate.
 Uses the bouncy-castle library so you don't have to deal with Oracle's restrictions on key length.
 - ArrayFoo: misc static methods for manipulating arrays and sets.